Financial Audits

 Each year, the District is audited by the Washington State Auditor's Office.
 Each audit typically consists of three components: a financial statement audit, a federal program audit, and an accountability audit.
 The State audits the District's financial statements to make sure the District is in compliance with the Accounting Manual for Public School Districts in the State of Washington.
 The State also audits each major federal program to assure the District is in compliance with federal regulations and standards.
 Lastly, the State performs an accountability audit to make sure the District is in compliance with state laws, regulations, board policies, board procedures, and has sound internal controls to safeguard its public resources.
 If the District were to be non-compliant in any of these areas, the State would issue what is called an "audit finding."

-The District has had clean audit reports in each of its last six years, one of the longest streaks of all King County school districts.
-Find all historical audit reports at the Office of the Washington State Auditor website, and you can find audit reports from the past six years listed below.
+The District has had clean audit reports in each of its last eight years, one of the longest streaks of all King County school districts.
+Find all historical audit reports at the Office of the Washington State Auditor website, and you can find audit reports from the past seven years listed below.

 Learn About Our Current Audit

-Tahoma School District has officially begun its annual audit process with the Office of the Washington State Auditor.
-Throughout the spring, the State Auditor will review the district’s compliance over the 2022-23 school year in the three areas listed above: financial accounting; federal programs; and state laws, regulations, board policies, board procedures, and internal controls
+Throughout spring 2024, the Office of the Washington State Auditor reviewed the district’s compliance over the 2022-23 school year in the three areas listed above: financial accounting; federal programs; and state laws, regulations, board policies, board procedures, and internal controls.
+No audit findings were reported in either the Financial/Federal Audit Report or the Accountability Audit Report, making them both "clean audits."

 “The annual audit process is a thorough, outside look at how well the district is safeguarding public funds,” said Tahoma’s Chief Financial Officer, Bill Hernandez.
-“We are pleased to have no findings from the last six years, and we are committed to transparently communicating audit reports with our community, regardless of the auditor’s findings.”
+“We are pleased to have received no findings in either of this year's audit reports, making this the seventh straight year with no audit findings.”

 Audit reports are one of the factors considered in determining a district’s creditworthiness.